 The heritage of commemoration takes a variety of forms: engraved inscriptions, mausoleums of exceptional architecture or works of monumental sculpture, more modest elements reflecting vernacular traditions or dedicated landscapes such as cemeteries or memorial gardens.
 This heritage also includes elements that were given a commemorative value; for example, ruins or industrial vestiges accompanied by dedication plaques, or public squares whose toponymy commemorates a historical event or individual.

-Australia ICOMOS will be organising a series of events to celebrate the 2014 Theme around the 18th of April and later in the year.
+Australia ICOMOS organised a series of events to celebrate the 2014 Theme around the 18th of April and later in the year.
 Information on events taking place across Australia can be obtained by clicking on the links below.
 Should you wish to learn more about the potential events please contact your State Representative or email Kerime Danis, Secretary, Australia ICOMOS.

 - International Day on Monuments and Sites event, Sydney, Monday 10 April